Image of fans cheering in a large stadium.

 4. Function space is also at a premium—so don’t overlook it

-It’s no surprise event space is also in high demand during a major event, but how you approach making the most of this demand shouldn’t take a backseat to maximizing rooms revenue as these opportunities can be a boon to profitability.
+It’s no surprise event space is also often in high demand during a major event, but how you approach making the most of this demand shouldn’t take a backseat to maximizing rooms revenue as these opportunities can be a boon to profitability.

-“Major events are an opportunity for companies to impress clients so it’s common for hotels and restaurants to get completely bought out by a company.
-These groups are usually willing to pay top dollar for the right facility to entertain their guests,” says Green.
+Major events are an opportunity for companies to impress clients so it’s common for hotels and restaurants to get completely bought out by a company.
+These groups are usually willing to pay top dollar for the right facility to entertain their guests.

-Green recommends hotels consider setting premium food and beverage minimums for any group business seeking event space.
+Hotels should consider setting premium food and beverage minimums for any group business seeking event space.
 It’s also important for commercial teams to consider the bigger picture and avoid basing decisions solely on STR report metrics.

 5. Plan early, and prepare to pivot if needed